SKProCH/ultramine_core/README.md

       }
     }
     ```
-### Running on modern Java 21
+### Running on modern Java (11/17/21/22)

-Seems like ultramine can be run on java 21 without any modifications (at least on my private server it runs fine).
+Seems like ultramine can be run on modern java without any modifications (at least on my private server it runs fine).

 Here is how to do it:
 1. You need to get `lwjgl3fy-forgePatches` compatible with ultramine